 As a very basic example, say Mom was in a Medicaid-certified nursing home for two years and the state paid the facility $4,000 each month for her care.
 Once Mom passes away, MERP will file a claim against her estate in the amount of $96,000 ($4,000 x 24 months).
 If Mom’s house was still in her name at the time of her death, then it will have to be sold to repay the state the $96,000.
 Any proceeds exceeding the $96,000 can then be distributed in accordance with Mom's will (or the state’s intestate succession laws).

 Each state handles MERP a little differently, and cases are often determined on an individual basis because they are so unique.
 I strongly advise families who are trying to achieve or maintain Medicaid eligibility for an aging loved one to seek out a reputable attorney with plenty of experience in Medicaid and estate planning strategies.
 Unless a senior has very low income and no assets, legal assistance is necessary to ensure all steps have been taken and prevent any surprises down the road.

-In summary, then, the general rule is that Mom's home will not be required to be sold to pay the nursing home--or the state government--while Mom is alive, but may be required to be sold to repay the state, upon Mom's death.
+In summary, the general rule is that, while a senior is alive, their home will not be “taken” or required to be sold to pay the nursing home or the state government.
+However, their home may need to be sold to repay the state after their death.